ais-sigbit/ais-sigbit.github.io/about.md

 [Shaokun Fan](https://business.oregonstate.edu/users/shaokun-fan)

-Shaokun Fan is an Associate Professor in Business Analytics in the College of Business at Oregon State University.
+Shaokun Fan is an Assistant Professor in Business Analytics in the College of Business at Oregon State University.

 ---